timbender-ncceh/ce_assessment/README.md

 # ce_assessment README
-## RAW Data Logs:
+## Simulation Data Logs:
-all raw simulation data is stored here: https://raw.githubusercontent.com/timbender-ncceh/ce_assessment/main/model_outputs2.csv
+All raw simulation data is stored here: https://raw.githubusercontent.com/timbender-ncceh/ce_assessment/main/model_outputs2.csv.
+Each time a simulation was run a unique md5 hash was generated based on the timestamp at which the simulation was run.
+This way there would be a unique ID for each simulation, because there are starting to be simulations which duplicate scores.

 ## TRACKING OUTCOMES
 ### UNWEIGHTED